 Our 2017-18 season opener, The Flick, took place in a movie theater.
 Movie buffs are very familiar with sneak previews and special midnight showings of films in advance of their “official” opening.
 Studios like these to start drumming up excitement about the film and to get that word of mouth machine going in advance of an opening weekend (yanno, because opening week box office is sort of a big deal — for both live theater and the movies).

 With live theater previews are not quite the same thing, but in a way they are.

 Live theater isn’t like a movie in that a film doesn’t change if someone is watching it or not.
 All the “work” has been done by the time it shows up at your local movie house.
 Live theater is much different because live theater is a dynamic, emergent thing that truly only comes to life once the show’s last piece is in place — and that’s you, the audience.

 We take in all of the lessons learned during previews.
-The actors, designers, and technicians stay after those preview performances to talk about it.
+The actors, designers, and technicians stay after those preview performances to talk about things.
 We make adjustments.
 Previews are still rehearsals for us, but a rehearsal with an audience.
 This is also why we don’t invite the local critics or the Theatre Tampa Bay judges to previews.
 We’re still working!

 And, of course, previews are opportunities for the cast and crew to get gain confidence in front of people.
 Not because we’re actually scared, it’s just that we never know what we have until others see it and react.
 That’s always exciting AND terrifying.
 Usually after two previews, we know what we’re in for and what needs to be done to make a good thing better.